-- 1. Right now, you may feel like a fraud, an imposter pretending that you know what you should be doing.
-The people around you think you're doing a great job, performing well, yet you feel like you're always playing "catch-up" and you'd like to feel as competent as other people believe you are. - 2.
+- 1. Right now, the people around you think you're doing a good job, performing well, yet you feel like you're always playing "catch-up" and you'd like to feel as competent as other people believe you are. - 2.
 You might be doing a very good impression of being superwoman, working hard, playing hard, getting results and blazing trails.
-You're so "switched on" you might find it difficult to switch off, slow down, relax or maybe you've already done your share of "crash and burn" on the organisational career ladders. - 3.
+You're so "switched on" you might find it difficult to switch off, slow down, relax you want to avoid career burnout. - 3.
 Perhaps you're somewhere in between these two roles.
 You know you're good enough at what you do and you want to get better, yet somehow you seem invisible.
 You feel caught in the gap.
 Naturally quiet, when you finally find the courage to speak out you struggle to get people to hear your opinions and value them.
 It feels as if people listen to others while overlooking you and your contribution.

-Many of us can feel like all three hats would fit at some time - we can be confident and effective at times, while in other situations we're unsure or even completely paralysed.
+Many women can feel like all three hats would fit - we can be confident and effective at times, while in other situations we're unsure or even completely paralysed.